rschristopher/ischristtrue.com/src/truth.md

- of religious worldviews and metaphysical paradigms into a useful filter, as ultimately we are only concerned with the existence of a divine Spirit of Truth that is knowable.
+ of religious worldviews and metaphysical paradigms into a useful filter, as ultimately we are only concerned with the existence of a Spirit of Truth that is knowable.

 If the Spirit of Truth does not exist,